 Conclusion

 Modern LMS buyers are a complex and diverse group.
 The core takeaway of our research is that everything in our industry is expanding including points of purchase, geographies, industries, use cases, critical features and more.
 It’s this explosive expansion in buyers that is driving the need for almost 1000 different learning systems in the world.
-Each new vendor specializes in different types of buyers leading to every expanding areas of specialization and innovation.
+Each vendor specializes in various types of buying scenarios, which leads to ever-expanding areas of specialization and innovation.
 Welcome to the modern LMS world!

 Is This Information Helpful For You?

 This analysis is extracted from our 2023 Commercial LMS and Learning Systems Market Guide.
-In the report, we cover another 45 key trends as well provide in-depth profiles of the top 40 solutions including functionality, integration and service ratings.
-If you are a modern LMS buyer, seller or investor, report is an essential tool for success!
+In the report, we cover another 45 key trends.
+We also provide in-depth profiles of the top 40 solutions, including functionality, integration and service ratings.
+If you’re modern LMS buyer, seller or investor, this report is an essential tool for success.

 Not quite ready to buy?
 Enter our weekly contest for a chance to win a free copy!